The education of

 Student Loan Interest Deduction

-(Coverdell ESA) is an account for the sole purpose of paying for the qualified
+is an account for the sole purpose of paying for the qualified education

-beneficiary can use the funds in the Coverdell ESA to pay for their qualified
+can use the funds in the Coverdell ESA to pay for their qualified expenses of

-expenses of attending a public, private, or religious school at the elementary,
+attending a public, private, or religious school at the elementary, secondary

-secondary or higher education levels.
-Qualified expenses include books,
+or higher education levels.
+Qualified expenses include books, tutoring,

 extended-day program costs, and the expenses of an individual with special